 - Many repair facilities recommend a thorough cleaning of brake parts and repacking of bearings, particularly for rear-drive vehicles.
 In front-wheel-drive vehicles, bearings are sealed.

-- Some of today’s vehicles have padding and insulation that do not easily release moisture.
-In this situation, it is most effective to replace the materials to prevent the forming of mold or mildew that may contaminate the entire vehicle.
+- Some of today’s vehicles have padding and insulation that don’t easily release moisture.
+In this situation, it’s most effective to replace the materials to prevent the forming of mold or mildew that may contaminate the entire vehicle.
 With mildew, a repair that may have cost only $100 can easily escalate.

 - Have a qualified technician inspect all wiring and electrical components exposed to water.
 While many components are protected from casual water exposure, extended flood exposure may have lingering effects.
 In some instances, difficulty due to water exposure will not surface earlier than 90 days, when computer and other electrical components begin to corrode.